 Video (below) tells how an Iraq vet came to narrate the audio book.

-The Human Resiliency Institute at Fordham University is partnering with Airports Council Int'l - North America to give aviation's Young Professionals and a leadership group of aviation students from UAA member schools a chance to explore lessons from the 9/11 aviation heroes in "Reclaiming the Sky" and get mentor support to adapt the lessons for themselves.
+The Human Resiliency Institute at Fordham University is partnering with Airports Council Int'l - North America and major sponsor SSP America to give aviation's Young Professionals - airport employees forty years old and under - a chance to explore lessons from the 9/11 aviation heroes chronicled in "Reclaiming the Sky" and adapt them to meet challenges in their lives.

-The book profiles aviation employees in Boston, New York/Newark and Washington, DC who "rose up" on 9/11 and in the days, weeks and months that followed to take back hope, rebuild their lives - and "reclaim" the sky.
-The heroes from the 9/11 generation can serve as models for the new generation of employees, who one day will become the industry's leaders.
+"Reclaiming the Sky" profiles airport and airline employees in Boston, New York/Newark and Washington, DC who "rose up" on the morning of the 9/11 attacks and continued to respond in the days, weeks and months that followed to rebuild their airports - and "reclaim" their lives and the sky.

 Learning Resiliency from 9/11